-Kathryn Lawler, excutive director for the Atlanta Regional Collaborative for Health Improvement, housed the Georgia Health Policy Center, was recently quoted in the Kaiser Health News article “Atlanta Struggles To Meet MLK’s Legacy On Health Care.”
+Kathryn Lawler, excutive director for the Atlanta Regional Collaborative for Health Improvement, housed at the Georgia Health Policy Center, was recently quoted in the Kaiser Health News article “Atlanta Struggles To Meet MLK’s Legacy On Health Care.”
 Read the full article here.

 Georgia is home to one of the nation’s largest populations of individuals with sickle cell disease, with more than 7,000 individuals living with the disease in almost every county in Georgia.
 Data from public health, hospitals and insurance claims are collected in Georgia to better understand who lives with the disease, how and where they… more »